HannanAFC/cw2/README.md

 Category X is for people who don’t have to pay national insurance, for example, under 16’s.

 <h2>Final Project and GUI</h2>
 Here is what the final GUI looks like, it features dropdown boxes for plan selection and input fields for dynamic data.
-The program also features error handling using an alert box informing the user there was an error.
+The program also features error handling using an alert box informing the user there was an error.<br>

 ![Final GUI and program design](readmeImages/gui_design.jpg?raw=true)